javalin/website/pages/docs/docs.md

 `WsMessageContext` has the method `.message()` which gives you the message that the client sent.
 The differences between the different contexts is small, and a full overview can be seen in the [WsContext](#wscontext) section.

-WebSocket connections are handled in parallel, so WebSocket handlers must be thread-safe.
-However, the order of messages from a given connection is guaranteed because each connection handles the messages sequentially.

 ### WsBefore
 The `app.wsBefore` adds a handler that runs before a WebSocket handler.
 You can have as many before-handlers as you want per WebSocket endpoint, and all events are supported.